xmen4xp/orch-utils/tenancy-datamodel/README.md

 - Tenancy-Datamodel is developed in the **Go** language and is built as a Docker image through a `Dockerfile` in the `tenancy-datamodel` folder.

-- Tenancy-Datamodel has a corresponding Helm chart in the `charts/tenancy-datamodel-init` folder.
+- Tenancy-Datamodel has a corresponding Helm chart in the `charts/tenancy-datamodel` folder.
   The CI integration for this repository will publish these Helm charts to the Edge Orchestrator Release Service OCI registry upon merging to the `main` branch.

-- Tenancy-Datamodel-Init, when deployed to the Edge Orchestrator using this Helm chart, runs as a job to install the CRDs whose lifecycle is managed by Argo CD.
+- Tenancy-Datamodel, when deployed to the Edge Orchestrator using this Helm chart, runs as a job to install the CRDs whose lifecycle is managed by Argo CD.

 ## Build